 Yes, you can get a Golden Visa for Madeira.
 The Portugal Golden Visa program applies to the whole of Portugal, including the autonomous region of Madeira Island.

-This means you can invest in real estate in Madeira, fulfilling the minimum investment requirement, to apply for a Golden Visa.
+This means you can invest in Madeira, fulfilling the minimum investment requirement, to apply for a Golden Visa.
 The specific investment options and amounts applicable are the same as for mainland Portugal.

-In exchange for a minimum investment into real estate or an alternative investment scheme such as bank deposit into a Portuguese bank account or the creation of permanent jobs, you are granted residency status in Portugal.
+In exchange for a minimum investment into, you are granted residency status in Portugal.

 When you have the Golden Visa in Madeira, if you maintain your residence permit and investment for five years, you qualify for permanent residency.
 You then have the option of applying for Portuguese citizenship.